isomorphic-software/smartclient-docs/classes/DynamicForm.md

 ## Attr: DynamicForm.titleSuffix

 ### Description
 The string appended to the title of every item in this form.
-See also [DynamicForm.requiredTitleSuffix](#attr-dynamicformrequiredtitlesuffix) for fields that are required.
+See also +{requiredTitleSuffix} for fields that are required.

 ### Groups